kossiitkgp/KWoC-Frontend/CONTRIBUTING.md

 Everything including building and serving locally is pre-configured in the `package.json` file.
 You can run the command `$pnpm start` to start a live server.

-## Testing for performance

-Please note to not judge the performance of the app in the live development mode.
-To compare the performance generate a "production build" (`pnpm build`)and serve locally using any server or push to a personal Netlify app using `$ npx netlify-cli deploy` and choose `./build` as the deployment directory.
-Then test the site for performance and network issues.

-## Deployment Process

-Each commit to master branch is built and deployed by Netlify to https://kwoc-react-beta.netlify.com/.
-You only need to test locally using `$ pnpm start`.
-You do not need to build it and push the build files as they are included in the `.gitignore`.

 ## Workspace Setup

 This setup is recommended but not enforced.
 Please note that we expect clean well formated code and these tools make it easier for us to have a consistent code style throughout the codebase.